daboth/pagan/README.md

 ### Testing

-To run the pagan tests, you need to install additional python modules.
-You can choose between pytest and tox.
-Configure the tox.ini to test different python versions.
+To test Pagan, you must install either the pytest or tox Python modules.
+Configure tox.ini to test different Python versions.

 #### Using py.test